stitchdata/docs/_changelog/entries/2021/2021-06-16-pipedrive-fix-table-rep-method.md

 pull-request: "https://github.com/singer-io/tap-pipedrive/pull/90"
 ---

-We've corrected the Replication Method for a few {{ this-connection.display-name }} tables in the docs.
+We've corrected the Replication Method for a few {{ this-connection.display_name }} tables in the docs.
 These tables were listed as using Key-based Incremental Replication, but in fact are Full Table:

 - `activity_types`
 - `filters`